 - Make sure the conclusions are clear.

-- Make sure what you are trying to convey is clear on the poster and easily understood.
+- Make sure what you are trying to convey is clear and easily understood.

 - Include introduction, objective, methodology and results.

-- Make sure your poster is organized so content flow is clear.
+- Organize your poster so content flow is clear.

-- Your poster should be understandable to someone outside of your field of study.
+- Can someone outside your field of study understand your work?
 This is important: minimize technical jargon.

 - Include two or three key findings with complex statistical results translated into simplified charts, tables and bulleted text to convey your findings as part of a focused and understandable story.

-- Images and charts should be in color, clear and large enough for people to understand.
+- All images and charts should be large enough for people to read/understand.
+Small charts are not impactful.

-- You are creating a poster so don’t make it read like a paper.
+- You are creating a poster; don’t make it read like a paper.

-- Make sure these items are on the top of your poster:
+- Include these items on the top of your poster:

 - Your name and department or major